Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Final Remarks

 \section{Final Remarks}

-In this paper we have proven through the NDI theorem that the physical interpretation implied by the first postulate of QM is inconsistent with the orthodox formalism of the theory.
+In this paper we have proven as a corollary to KS Theorem that the physical interpretation implied by the first postulate of QM is inconsistent with the orthodox formalism of the theory.
 In this respect, one might either still attempt to impose such metaphysical scheme to the formalism or simply accept that the notion of physical entity has been playing the role of an epistemological obstruction which avoids the possibility of understanding the theory through new physical concepts \cite{deRondeBontems11}.
-The assumption that QM talks about physical objects remains at this point of our knowledge ---more than once century after the creation of the theory--- simply a metaphysical presupposition that closes the door to a true development of the theory.
+The assumption that QM talks about physical objects remains at this point of our knowledge ---more than one century after the creation of the theory--- simply a metaphysical presupposition that closes the door to a true development of the theory.
 In this respect, we might recall Einstein's considerations with respect to the pernicious consequences of such dogmatic presuppositions regarding {\it a priori} concepts:

 \begin{quotation} { ``Concepts that have proven useful in ordering things easily achieve such an authority over us that we forget their earthly origins and accept them as unalterable givens.
 Thus they come to be stamped as `necessities of thought,' `a priori givens,' etc. The path of scientific advance is often made impossible for a long time through such errors.'' \cite[p.
 102]{Einstein16}} \end{quotation}